-The Nurse Who Seduced a Town With His Rock-Star Fantasy
+The Hard-Partying, Rock-Obsessed Nurse at the Center of a Massive Opioid Bust

 While Young’s antics could be a nightmare for his staff, his pool of patients increased as word about his practice spread.
 Young was a “people pleaser,” as one former employee described him.
 This ingratiating tendency allegedly extended to handing out prescriptions.
 Young became known for putting drugs into the hands of almost anyone who asked.
 Employees I spoke with said he eventually was seeing 50 to 85 patients a day, compared with about 20 for the average doctor, and most of them seemed to be on opioids.
 (Young’s attorney claimed in court that only about 25 percent of his patients were.)
 At Young’s practice, the quantities of opioids were “larger than many investigations that I conducted,” Shirley Pickering, a nursing-board investigator, later said in court.

 Nurse practitioners have played a key role in Tennessee’s opioid epidemic.
-Opioid manufacturers such as Endo, the maker of Opana, and Purdue Pharma, the maker of OxyContin, targeted high-volume providers, in particular generalists, nurse practitioners, and physician’s assistants, “who generally had less expertise in pain management and were more receptive to marketing from sales consultants,” according to a lawsuit filed by the state of Tennessee against Endo in May 2019.
+Opioid manufacturers such as Endo, the maker of Opana, and Purdue Pharma, the maker of OxyContin, targeted high-volume providers, in particular generalists, nurse practitioners, and physician assistants, “who generally had less expertise in pain management and were more receptive to marketing from sales consultants,” according to a lawsuit filed by the state of Tennessee against Endo in May 2019.
 (Endo denied the allegations.)
 Sometimes patients seeking opioids go to different providers until they find one who is willing to prescribe to them.
 And doctors—who work in what is, after all, a service profession—sometimes feel that it’s easier to pacify the patient than to push back.
 Otherwise, fledgling practices, in particular, risk losing patients.

 If PreventaGenix staffers suspected that a patient was abusing drugs, they would sometimes try to “fire” the patient, by telling him or her not to return to the clinic.
 Though Young claimed that he also fired drug-seeking patients, Gutgsell testified in a deposition that he would meet some patients after hours and write them prescriptions anyway.
 He seemed, to his former employees, constitutionally unable to deny patients the pills they wanted, even if it was the last thing they needed.

-Note: * This article has been clarified to more accurately convey the details of Gutgsell's plea.